EduYukio/pokedex-stack-exploration/README.md

 # pokedex-stack-exploration
-Make the same pokedex site using 3 different stacks, to study and compare the differences and similarities among them.
+The same pokedex site using 3 different stacks, to study and compare the differences and similarities among them.

 Stacks:
 - Node+Express, React, Mongo